 In Scotland’s Deposit Return Scheme, the 20p deposit will move through the scheme in a circle

 Drinks producers have several obligations under the regulations and can appoint a scheme administrator to discharge them on their behalf.
 It is anticipated that most producers will choose to do this, so this guide is based on this scenario.

 There are three key elements of the cash flow for Scotland's Deposit Return Scheme.
 These are:

 The main cash flow element is the 20p deposit.
 The flow of deposits is cost neutral for all parties.

-Producers will likely pay a deposit for each drink they place on the market and report the number of containers they’ve placed onto the market to a scheme administrator(s).
+Producers will likely pay a deposit for each drink they place on the market and report the number of containers they’ve placed onto the market to the scheme administrator.

 The scheme administrator will then invoice them for the deposit amount.
 For example, if a producer places 10,000 bottles and cans onto the market, they will pay £2,000 in deposits.